rtpg/viz.js/README.md

 brew install node binaryen emscripten automake libtool pkg-config qt
 ```

+> Note: Emscripten version number is pinned in the Makefile.
+If you are willing
+> to use a different version, you'd need to change the Makefile variable to
+> match the version you are using.

 You will certainly need to tweak config files to make sure your system knows
 where it should find each binary.